Gandus10/MusicScript/README.md

 - function note(int time)
 - loop to play a note several times or a note sequence
 - function silence(int time)
+- assign track to var to be reused

 ## Input/Output
 - Input = text file